InternationalColorConsortium/DemoIccMAX/ReadMeFiles/Readme.md

 The BuildAll.sh script file will make a copy of the libIccProfLib.a and libIccXML.a library binaries into the Build/XCode/lib folder.
-The libraries in Build/XCode/lib are then referenced by the rest of the projects in DemoIccMAX.
+The libraries in Build/XCode/lib are then referenced by the rest of the projects iccdev.
 Executables for the various tools will be placed into the Testing folder after a successful run of `BuildAll.sh`.